 There can be no doubt that the March, whose progress was eagerly followed in a United States ideologically opposed to European dynastic "tyranny," was viewed in this country as a powerful vindication of the right of the individual to political self-determination.
 It also encouraged Southern leaders in their move towards secession at precisely the time when accounts of Garibaldi's exploits appeared in the American press.
 Nor is it coincidental that in 1876 Wade Hampton's followers, in their resistance to the continued presence of Federal troops in South Carolina, appropriated the name of Garibaldi's followers—Red Shirts—for themselves.

-their lost cause.
-Surely, they knew that Lincoln, in
+lost cause.
+Surely, they knew that Lincoln, in 1861, had

-he was abroad and training for the
+younger days, when he was abroad and training for the

 The journal is in large tabloid format, 8 large sheets folded into 16 pages of newsprint.
 The front cover displays a woodcut of "General Giuseppe Garibaldi [from a recent picture]" posed heroically astride a horse.
 On the inside pages, there are other illustrations of the bay of Naples, Messina, and a map of The Kingdom of the Two Sicilies.
 By rough count, the journal has at least 7,000 words of text (in excruciatingly small type!) about the beginning of the military campaign that eventually united Italy.
 All of it is unabashedly pro-unification, pro-Garibaldi, and anti-Bourbon.
 That would be in keeping with Howard Marraro's observations in his American Opinion on the Unification of Italy, 1846 –61, about the US press, in general, at the time.